Best Business Microloans in June 2026

 • Minimum time in business: Options for startups or those who have been in operation for 12 months or less.

-• Minimum credit score: We prioritize lenders willing to look beyond credit scores, such as taking a big-picture approach to determining a company’s creditworthiness.
-The options on this list accept credit scores of 620 or less.
+• Minimum credit score: We prioritize lenders willing to look beyond credit scores and take a big-picture approach to determining a company’s creditworthiness.
+The options on this list accept credit scores of 575 or less.

-• Rates and terms: We focus on microlenders offering competitive fixed rates, no hidden fees and flexible repayment options.
+• Rates and terms: We focus on microlenders offering competitive fixed rates, transparent rates and fees and flexible repayment options.

-• Additional resources: Since microloans are mostly geared toward startups and low-income borrowers, we look for lenders offering business coaching, networking opportunities and free educational classes to help set new entrepreneurs up for success.
+• Additional resources: Since microloans are mostly geared toward startups and borrowers with limited resources, we look for lenders offering business coaching, networking opportunities and free educational classes to help set new entrepreneurs up for success.